Prakriti Kakar: 2021–present: pop music

-In September 2021, the duo sisters along with Amaal Mallik collaborated with Dua Lipa for Indian remix version of "Levitating", which became a global hit.
+In September 2021, the sister duo and Amaal Mallik collaborated with Dua Lipa for an Indian remix version of "Levitating," which became a global hit.

+Personal life

+On 25 January, 2026, Kakar married entrepreneur Vinay Anand.
+They held the wedding ceremony at Fort Barwara, Jaipur.

 Media

-In March 2021, Prakriti along with her sister Sukriti Kakar featured at No. 2 position on the global Billboard charts for their song "Naari".
-Later that year in October, Kakar along with Sukriti Kakar featured at the Times Square in New York City.
+In March 2021, Prakriti and her sister Sukriti Kakar rose to Number 2 in the global Billboard charts for their song "Naari."
+Later that year in October, they performed in Times Square in New York City.

 Influences

-Kakar named Whitney Houston, Beyoncé, Mariah Carey and Christina Aguilera among the Western artists and Sunidhi Chauhan from Indian artists, as her influences.
-She also picked Meet Bros and A. R. Rahman as her favorite composers.
+Kakar named both Western and Indian artists as her influences, including Whitney Houston, Beyoncé, Mariah Carey and Christina Aguilera, and Sunidhi Chauhan respectively.
+She also named Meet Bros and A. R. Rahman as her favorite composers.